 This page relates to DVA rebates and bulk-billed Medicare claims.
-Please click this link for information about patient-paid Medicare rebates.
+For rebates paid to the patient's account, please see patient-paid Medicare rebates.

 A bulk bill rebate is where the patient assigns their right to claim a rebate directly to you, and you charge no additional fee.
 Medicare pays you the rebate directly, and the patient pays nothing.
 A DVA rebate functions almost in the same way, except the rebate is provided by DVA rather than Medicare, with Medicare administering the process on behalf of DVA.

 A video that demonstrates invoices and how to process bulk bill and DVA rebates is available here: